A Public Witness from Southern Arizona Clergy

 Rev. Naomi Hartman, Evangelical Lutheran Church in America

-Rev. Canon David Benedict Hedges, Episcopal Church
+Rev. Canon David Benedict Hedges, BSG, Episcopal Church

 Rev. Daniel A. Hodgson, Evangelical Lutheran Church in America